Moshe Sharett: Independence

 Sharett was one of the signatories of Israel's Declaration of Independence.
-During the 1948 Arab–Israeli War, he was Foreign Minister for the Provisional Government of Israel.
-Yigal Allon went to see Sharett at Tel Binyamin (Ramat Gan), his home.

-Allon wanted permission to capture El-Arish, destroy the base to prevent it falling into British hands.
-Allon could not find Ben-Gurion at Tel Aviv, because the Prime Minister was at Tiberias.
-However, Sharett told the general that it would be unconstitutional to order an attack over the head of the Prime Minister, and also thought it would provoke the British to side with the Egyptians.
-When Allon explained a plan to feint an Egyptian withdrawal before invading the area between Raffah and Gaza, well within Israel's borders, Sharett approved it; but on the telephone Ben-Gurion totally rejected the proposal.

-President Truman ordered troop withdrawals from the war zone, and on 1 Jan 1949, Israeli troops left Sinai and evacuated El-Arish.
-After a brief Egyptian counter-attack a ceasefire was called, with Egyptian troops marooned in the Faluja Pocket; Israelis had saved the Negev for good.

-Sharett was elected to the Knesset in the first Israeli election in 1949, and served as Minister of Foreign Affairs.
+Sharett was elected to the Knesset in the first Israeli election in 1949, and served as Minister of Foreign Affairs during the 1948 Arab–Israeli War.
 On 10 March he was made part of the first cabinet.
 An armistice was signed with Lebanon that led to Israel's withdrawal from southern Lebanon on 23 March.
 International negotiations hosted by Britain took place on the Greek island of Rhodes at Suneh, King Abdullah's residence when Israel's emissaries, Yigael Yadin and Walter Eytan signed with Transjordan.
 Knowing the Jordanian position on the Hebron Hills, Yadin told Sharett that surrounded by hostile Arab states, Israel had to sign the Transjordan over to Iraq.
-American Dr. Ralph Bunche, who drafted the UN treaty for Sharett's office, received the Nobel Peace Prize.
+American Dr. Ralph Bunche, who drafted the United Nations (UN) treaty for Sharett's office, received the Nobel Peace Prize.
 The final agreement was signed at the "Grande Albergo delle Rose" in Rhodes (now the Casino Rodos) on 3 April 1949.

 Ominous violence lay ahead for the new state, warned Sharett during a debate on 15 June, in which he reminded the Jewish people of their vital interests.
 A fourth and final agreement was signed with Syria on 17 July; the 1947–1949 Palestine war had lasted one year and seven months.
 In the elections that followed, Mapai formed a coalition, deliberately excluding Herut and the Communists at Ben-Gurion's behest.